-Table 1 includes a quick check for finding the right sections of this guide for you.
+The table on the next page includes a quick check for finding the right Guide for you.
 Read the information boxes for further explanations of terms that may be unfamiliar to you.
 Where you are installing multiple asynchronous or inverter connected generating units, the application process (ie EREC G98 or G99) is based on the total installed capacity of the generating units.
-Where you are installing synchronous Power Generating Modules, the application process (ie EREC G98 or G99) is based on the total installed capacity of the generating units.
 Where you are installing synchronous Power Generating Modules, the application process (ie EREC G98 or G99) is based on the capacity of each generating unit.
-If you are adding new generating units to an existing installation, refer to the guidance in New and Existing Generation_Table 2 provides a summary of the relevant chapters for G98 and G99 users.
-Table 1Table 3 provides the contents of each chapter section.
+If you are adding new generating units to an existing installation, refer to guidance on page 27.